-The opening remarks made by the court began by saying that Americans "are a religious people."
+The opening remarks made by the court began by saying that America "is a religious people."

-Research into Christopher Columbus proved that his journey to America had been motivated by God, saying, "It was the Lord who put it into my mind..."
+Research into Christopher Columbus proved that his journey to America had been motivated by God, saying, "it was the Lord who put it into my mind..."